bomonike/bomonike.github.io/anthropic-certs.md

 Claude competes with agentic coding tools (aka coding agent IDEs) that read a codebase, edit files, and run commands:
    * Amazon's Kiro CLI & IDE for spec-driven development.
 But it needs to be constantly connected to AWS eating up credits.
-   * warp.dev (which does a great job of detecting coding and CLI errors and suggesting fixes)
+   * warp.dev (which does a great job of detecting coding and CLI errors and suggesting fixes), <a target="_blank" href="https://github.com/warpdotdev/warp">now open source</a>
    * OpenAI's Codex <a target="_blank" href="https://www.youtube.com/watch?v=kFS6z_97Ohc&pp=ugUEEgJlbg%3D%3D">VIDEO</a>
    * OpenCode
    * Perplexity